-- Save time: For dual-degree students (PharmD and Ortho), the program is designed to take advantage of efficiencies of the block system.
-Pharmacy students attend MBA classes during summer remediation and rotation times and simultaneously complete the requirements of both programs in three years.
+- Save time: For dual-degree students (PharmD, DMD and Ortho), the program is designed to take advantage of efficiencies of the block system.
+Pharmacy and DMD students attend MBA classes during summer remediation (if not remediating in their primary program) and rotation times and simultaneously complete the requirements of both programs in three or four years respectively.
 Information on the timeline for combined AEODO/MBA program is available through the orthodontic program.

 - Increase earning potential: The fast-track weekday MBA allows you to more quickly increase your earning potential by completing the degree requirements in one year.
 Most MBA graduates begin early in their careers to earn more than their peers without an MBA.